RetroDECK/ES-DE/ANDROID-DEV.md

 ### My Boy! and My OldBoy!

 These emulators can be installed from the Play store as paid apps.
-There are also free/Lite versions availble for these emulators but they have not been updated in years and don't run on modern devices.
+There are also free/Lite versions available for these emulators but they have not been updated in years and don't run on modern devices.
 As such they are not supported by ES-DE.

 https://play.google.com/store/apps/details?id=com.fastemulator.gba \
 https://play.google.com/store/apps/details?id=com.fastemulator.gbc